hanabi/hanabi.github.io/Reference.md

 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
 But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
 Or, it could be done with a red clue if all of the red cards are already played / accounted for.
 And so forth.
 * Strategy wise, the *Trash Chop Move* is used for two main reasons:
   1) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
 In this situation, a multiple-card *Chop Move* could be the only way to do it.
-  2) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
+  2) Some cards (e.g. a one-away from playable 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
 If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
 * Note that you are **not** allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
 This is because having some positive information is always better than having the card be a complete mystery.
 * If a *Trash Chop Move* touches **multiple** trash cards, then it only *Chop Moves* the cards to the right of the right-most trash card.
 For example, in a 3-player game:
   * All the 1's are played on the stacks.